StratifyLabs/StratifyDocs/docs/Guide-Stratify-OS.md

 ### Memory Protected Processes

 Stratify OS uses the [ARM Cortex M memory protection unit (MPU)](../Guide-ARM-Cortex-M/#thread-and-handler-mode-with-the-mpu) to prevent processes from clobbering memory in other applications.
-Because applications run in thread mode (unprivileged mode), they cannot directly access hardware resources ([they must use device drivers](../Guide-Device-Drivers/)).
+Because applications run in thread mode (unprivileged mode), they cannot directly access hardware resources. ([They must use device drivers](../Guide-Device-Drivers/)).

 ### Relocatable Programs

-The code is built in a re-locatable fashion such that it is translated when it is installed to its execution location in either flash or RAM.
+The code is built in a re-locatable fashion such that it is translated when it is installed to its execution location in either flash or RAM (including external RAM).
 The relocatable copy of the program can be installed in a data filesystem (e.g., on an external SD card) and then be loaded dynamically.

 The code below uses the [Stratify API](../StratifyAPI/#namespace-sys) to launch a program stored on a data filesystem.